Plutonomicon/plutonomicon/builtin-data.md

 > Common Plutarch imports: `Plutarch`, `Plutarch.Builtin`, `qualified PlutusCore as PLC`

 ## What is `Constr`?
 `Constr` is responsible for representing most Haskell ADTs.
 It's a sum of products representation. `Constr 0 []` - designates the 0th constructor with no fields.
+Each field is represented as a `Data` value.

 For example, when you implement `IsData` for your Haskell ADT using-
 ```hs